kaakaww/api-client-examples/curl/README.md

 ## Usage

 Usage: specify your `SH_API_KEY` with your [StackHawk API Key](https://app.stackhawk.com/settings/apikeys) and the `SH_ORG_ID` with the StackHawk organization UUID you want the api scripts to interact with.
+Defaults to the users first found organization.

 ## Scripts